 Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Information Nights for dates, times, and location.
+Please see Open House for dates, times, and location.

-The successful completion of eight courses, with a cumulative grade point average of 2.00 or higher, is required for the certificate.
+The successful completion of 42-hour courses or the equivalent courses, with a cumulative grade point average of 2.00 or higher, is required for the certificate.